Mot0511/Tanchiki/README.md

 **TODO**
-- Improvements
+- Presentation

-- Temporary protect after respawn
+**BUGS**

+- Necessity of double-click on button sometimes